ditte816j/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In software development, always strive to write clear, concise code that's easy to read, understand, and maintain.
 Complexity often breeds bugs and hinders future enhancements.
 Embrace modularity, DRY principles, and KISS approach.
 Remember, you're not just writing code for computers but also for fellow humans who will interact with it."

 In essence, this quote emphasizes the value of simplicity in coding practices which can lead to more robust, scalable, and efficient software systems.

+# 2024-01-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, always strive for simplicity in your code design and architecture.
+Avoid unnecessary complexity; write clean, readable, and maintainable code that others (and your future self) can easily understand and work with.
+Remember, you're not just writing code for today's requirements but also for tomorrow's changes and scalability."

+"Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing correct and clear code first, then optimize only when it's necessary and based on performance measurements, not assumptions.
+This principle helps prevent over-engineering and allows for more agile development practices."